-A student in a Technical Course may write a supplementary examination in a maximum of half of the subjects for which the student is enrolled, if the combined average for all subjects is above 50% and the mark in the failed subject(s) is at least 35%.
+A student in a Technician Course may write a supplemental examination in a maximum of three subjects if his combined average for all subjects is above 50% and the mark in the failed subject(s) is at least 35%.

 Provided that the disqualifying conditions stated above do not apply, a student may write one supplemental examination in a subject, either in June or September immediately following the failure.
-A student who fails to pass more than two subjects after writing supplemental examinations may not register for the regular second academic year.
+He may not register for the regular second academic year if he, after writing supplementals, has failed to receive a pass mark in more than two subjects.

-A student in final year may write one supplemental examination in January if the passing of that examination, and success with all final semester examinations can make the student eligible for graduation.
+A student in final year may write one supplementalexamination in January if the passing of that examination, and success with all final semester examinations can make the student eligible for graduation.

-Application for permission to write a supplemental examination in June must be submitted before June 5 and for permission to write in September before August 18.
+Application for permission to write a supplemental examination in June must be submitted before June 10 and for permission to write in September before August 19.

-The fee for a supplemental examination in any subject will be \$10.00.
-Should a candidate for a supplemental examination not give notice and pay the required fee on time but present himself for an examination, he may, at the discretion of the Registrar and the instructor, be permitted to write upon payment of a fee of \$20. per examination.
-If a student does not show for a supplemental examination the fee is forfeited.
+The fee for a supplemental examination in any subject will be \$5.00.
+Should a candidate for a supplemental examination not give notice and pay the required fee on tine but present himself for an examination, he may, at the discretion of the Registrar and the instructor, be permitted to write upon payment of a fee of \$20, per examination.
+If a sudent does not show for a supplemental examination the fee is forfeited.